 The Avenida Guadalupe neighborhood Dieciséis de Septiembre Parade began 36 years ago in an effort to preserve and memorialize occurrences in local Mexican-American history, particularly recognizing San Antonio de Bexar’s important role in “El Grito de Dorores” (the Cry of Dolores) and the Mexican War of Independence.
 One such event is the 1811 Las Casas Revolt: a component of Padre Hidalgo’s northern strategy that subsequently resulted in his capture in Coahuila, Mexico at the Wells of Bajan.
 Avenida Guadalupe Association believes strongly in the educational value of regional Tejano history.
 Combining culture and community, we anchor the Dieciséis Parade to Hispanic Heritage Month in the Mexican-American Cultural Zone and focus on three components: community organizing; mobilization of a volunteer driven parade; and a Tejano-based celebration focusing on the Province of Tejas from 1810 leading to the 1824 establishment of Coahuila y Tejas, which ultimately abolished slavery in Tejas (North American territories in New Spain) and the subsequent illegalization of indentured servitude in 1832.
 Over time the Dieciséis Parade has become synonymous with revitalization in the Avenida Guadalupe neighborhood, showcasing ongoing efforts to generate and maintain vitality and development through a unique strategy that demonstrates a “living” cultural evolution thriving in San Antonio for centuries.

-(The markers on the map indicate the proposed parade route that will end at Cesar Chavez and Brazos)
+(The markers on the map indicate the proposed parade route that will end at Brazos and El Paso)

 Need Information?
 Call us at: 210-223-3151